MIT's Annotation Studio empowers readers and writers

 Among the Humanities endeavors at MIT are a range of projects in the digital humanities — a field of research, teaching, and creation that couples the disciplines of the humanities with computational approaches.
 Digital humanities projects often use methodologies and techniques such as web-based media, digital archiving, data mining, geo-spatial analysis, crowdsourcing, data visualization, and simulation.

 At MIT, digital humanities practioners use digital tools and “big data” to investigate research questions (many that can only be asked with the speed of the new tools) while also presenting scholarship through, and within, new media forms.

-Take a look at Annotation Studio, one innovative MIT SHASS humaniites program that is empowering readers and writers — both in and beyond the classroom.
+Take a look at Annotation Studio, one of the innovative MIT SHASS humaniites program that is empowering readers and writers — both in and beyond the classroom.

 TIME WAS, AVID READERS WROTE NOTES in the margins of much-thumbed books, adding their own thoughts to the author’s and enriching the volume for future generations.
 John Adams, for example, is so well known for the witty repartee he exchanged with his own library that whole essays have been written about his annotations and comments.